MatrixAge/MatrixAge/README.md

 ## Sprites

 I have a lot of research on ancient Chinese culture, such as Tao Te Ching, Shan Hai Jing, the book of songs, Chu Ci and so on.
-These ancient books give me a lot of inspiration on how to be a man and how to design games.I like a sentence in Tao Te Ching, which is also a famous saying of Bruce Lee: Be Water.
+These ancient books give me a lot of inspiration on how to be a man and how to create and how to design.I like a sentence in Tao Te Ching, which is also a famous saying of Bruce Lee: Be Water.